-Katherina Petrou writes stories about algae.
-She writes as an artist and as a scientist.
-She writes books for children and scientific papers for the IPCC (International Panel for Climate Change).
+Image: Katherina Petrou who writes stories about algae - picture books for children and scientific papers for the IPCC (International Panel for Climate Change).

 "...We are algae, moved by ocean currents, frozen in ice, sinking to the ocean floor.
 We link the ocean with the atmosphere, breathing in CO2 and exhaling oxygen.
 We take the sun's energy and produce organic carbon, feeding the hungry creatures of the ocean.
 Giving life to all, we are algae..."